 While CBD is legal nationwide, THC is not.
 For many hard-working Americans, testing positive for THC means being in jeopardy of losing your job.
 In certain medical marijuana markets, laws in place protect medical marijuana patients from losing their jobs for testing positive for cannabis.
 Still, it is not a widely adopted practice in most cannabis markets.
 So, people shouldn't be forced to risk their employment status because they used legal products for their purported medicinal benefits.

-Drug Testing And CBD
+Drug Testing and CBD

 While CBD is legal on a federal level, most companies don't have employee guidelines that are cannabis-friendly.
 This means it's important to know the differences between the types of drug tests that are most commonly administered.